caocscar/workshops/pyspark sparksql/pyspark.md

 They also have one for PySpark RDDs https://s3.amazonaws.com/assets.datacamp.com/blog_assets/PySpark_Cheat_Sheet_Python.pdf

+We'll cover some basic stuff on RDD at the end.

 # File IO

 ## Reading Files
 PySpark can create RDDs from any storage source supported by Hadoop.
 We'll work with text files and another format called *parquet*.

 ## Text Files
-Read in text file into a RDD
+Use the `textFile` method to read in a text file into a RDD.
 ```
 filename = 'TripStart_41300_sm.txt'
 lines = sc.textFile(filename)